honzee/RNAseqCNV/README.md

 ##### 2.1.4 SNV information <a name="snv_files"></a>

-Either vcf file or custom tabular data are accepted.
+Either VCF file or custom tabular data are accepted.

 ###### 2.1.4.1 VCF <a name="vcf"></a>